Lidiadev/EShopCsv/README.md

 # EShopCsv

-EShopCSV is an MVC web application with the following features:
+EShopCSV is a MVC web application with the following features:
 - importing a CSV file with product data using the web interface
 - storing the product data in a SQL Server database
 - updating existing product data when importing a CSV file